United States Navy in World War II: Battleships

 The "big-gun" admirals on both sides dreamed of a great shootout at twenty-mile (32 km) range, in which carrier planes would be used only for spotting the mighty guns.
 Their doctrine was utterly out of date.
 A plane like the Grumman TBF Avenger could drop a 2,000-pound bomb on a battleship at a range of hundreds of miles.
-During the war the battleships found new missions: they were platforms holding all together dozens of anti-aircraft guns and eight or nine 14" or 16" long-range guns used to blast land targets before amphibious landings.
-Their smaller 5" guns, and the 4,800 3" to 8" guns on cruisers and destroyers also proved effective at bombarding landing zones.
+During the war the battleships found new missions: they were platforms holding all together dozens of anti-aircraft guns and eight or nine 14-inch or 16-inch long-range guns used to blast land targets before amphibious landings.
+Their smaller 5-inch guns, and the 4,800 3-inch to 8-inch guns on cruisers and destroyers also proved effective at bombarding landing zones.
 After a short bombardment of Tarawa in November 1943, Marines discovered that the Japanese defenders were surviving in underground shelters.
 It then became routine doctrine to thoroughly work over beaches with thousands of high-explosive and armor-piercing shells.
 The bombardment would destroy some fixed emplacements and kill some troops.
 More important, it severed communication lines, stunned and demoralized the defenders, and gave the landing parties fresh confidence.
 The sinking of the battleships at Pearl Harbor proved a blessing in deep disguise, for after they were resurrected and assigned their new mission they performed well.
 Absent Pearl Harbor, big-gun admirals like Raymond Spruance might have followed prewar doctrine and sought a surface battle in which the Japanese would have been very hard to defeat.
 However, USN warships did enjoy a significant advantage over the IJN in terms of fire control, with even ships as small as destroyers being fitted with radar and ballistics computers.
 This advantage would prove decisive during the Battle of Leyte Gulf.